Psychiatry and Behavioral Sciences

 Emory Autism Center

-Michael J. Morrier, Ph.D., BCBA-D current research interests focuses on disparities in receiving a diagnosis on the autism spectrum as well as disparities in educational placements based on one’s racial/ethnic background.
-He also researches the effects of intensive early intervention on social development in children with autism spectrum disorders.
-Dr. Morrier is a certified administrator of the ADOS and ADI-R, two “gold standard” diagnostic assessments for individuals suspected of an Autism Spectrum Disorder, as well as the newly developed ADOS-Toddler Module, for children ages 12-30 months of age suspected of having an ASD.
+Michael J. Morrier, Ph.D., BCBA-D, is a board certified behavior analyst who holds current research interests which focus on disparities in identification, diagnosis, and placement of young children with autism spectrum disorder (ASD) based on one’s racial/ethnic and socioeconomic background.
+He also researches the effects of intensive early intervention on social development in preschool-aged children with ASD.
+Dr. Morrier is a certified administrator of the ADOS-2 and ADI-R, two “gold standard” diagnostic assessments for individuals suspected of an ASD, as well as the newly developed ADOS-Toddler Module, for children ages 12-30 months of age suspected of having an ASD.

 He previously served on the Board of Directors of the Autism Society of America-Greater Georgia Chapter from 1999-2003, as both a Board Member and Executive Vice President.
 He has also served on the Board of Directors for Georgia’s Division of Early Childhood, a state subdivision of the Council for Exceptional Children.
-He is also the co-author of several journal articles and book chapters on racial/ethnic disparities and autism, including a chapter in the third edition of the Handbook of Autism and Pervasive Developmental Disorders (2005).
+Currently, Dr. Morrier is the Vice-President of the Hess Academy Board of Directors.
+He has co-authored several peer-reviewed journal articles and book chapters on racial/ethnic disparities and autism, including an article on what educational services are being received by children with ASD in Georgia’s public schools.
+He also co-authored a chapter on personnel preparation for the third edition of the Handbook of Autism and Pervasive Developmental Disorders (2005).
+He has also lectured or guest lectured both nationally and internationally, as well as conducted many media presentations on autism for local and national news organizations.

-Dr. Morrier has collaborated with Dr. Gail G. McGee, director and founder of the Walden Early Childhood Center, on social development and early intervention research since 1988.
-He also participates in the U.S. Centers for Disease Control and Prevention’s Autism Surveillance project (ADDM Network) as an expert clinical reviewer, which he has done since 1999.
+Dr. Morrier currently participates on the U.S. Centers for Disease Control and Prevention’s Autism Surveillance project (ADDM Network) as an expert clinical reviewer, which he has done since 1999.